- Learn More

 Financial support offered by the Gavi, the Vaccine Alliance since 2012 has helped fourteen countries to introduce a second dose of measles-containing vaccine in their routine vaccination program.

-Countries have been slower to introduce a rubella-containing vaccine and to date 140 (72%) countries have done so, with an estimated coverage of 46% globally.
+Countries have also introduced a rubella-containing vaccine and to date 173 (89%) countries have done so, with an estimated coverage of 71% globally.
 Here again Gavi funding offers an encouraging opportunity for improvement as Gavi will support countries to introduce a rubella-containing vaccine (combined with measles vaccine), first through a campaign and then via routine immunisation services.

 The world’s poorest children, who are less likely to receive the vaccine through the routine health system in the near future, are at a greater risk of contracting measles and dying from complications.
 Without interventions by the Measles & Rubella Initiative, including support for outreach and intensified campaigns, they remain vulnerable, and it will be a major challenge to reach the 95% mortality reduction and measles elimination goals.